Ten Years of Ride Yorkshire!

 The video shows her riding through York when the 2020 Covid lockdown had eased slightly.

 "I love finding and exploring the routes that we help others to enjoy through our pleasure rides, guided rides and self-guided rides.
 For me, being out in the countryside on a good horse is what riding is really all about!’’

 Kate is a great sounding-board and source of advice and help, while working full-time as a Reader in Events, Tourism & Hospitality at Leeds Beckett University.
-Her research focusses on horses and riders whenever possible, and in 2017 she authored a book entitled 'Human-animal Relationships in Equestrian Sport and Leisure’.
+Her research focuses on horses and riders as much as possible, and in 2017 she authored a book entitled 'Human-animal Relationships in Equestrian Sport and Leisure’.
 Kate's horse is Charlie Mo, who she’s owned since 2004.

 ‘I’m particularly interested in the relationship between horse and rider.
 There’s no other sport where you have a bond with another living creature with a mind of its own – they’re willing but unpredictable.
 It’s challenging but so rewarding!'

 Bill knows the North York Moors National Park like the back of his hand: he can advise on every boggy patch and dodgy gate in the area!
 He’s provided many of the self-guided rides that you can purchase to explore on your own, and leads our guided rides in the Moors and Howardian Hills on his Criollo horse Amigo and with his partner Mel on her Connemara Paddy Skye.
 Bill is Chair of the Ryedale Bridleways Group and campaigns for improved equestrian access to the National Park and surrounding areas.
 He often gets out with secateurs and other tools to improve the routes himself.